Siddharth-Dev/draggable_panel_flutter/README.md

 Plugin to replicate the DraggabePanel functionality as in Draggable panel in Android.

-Here the main class is DraggablePannel with accepts two (top and bottom) widget.
-When the top panel is dragged to bottom it is scaled down using the scale factor.
+When the top widget is dragged to bottom it is scaled down using the scale factor.
-You can choose to either go by Scale or go with minWidth & minHeight for top widget.
+You can choose to either go by Scale or go with minWidth & minHeight.

 ### Code
 Two main class 1) DraggablePanel 2) DraggablePanelWithParent